adamokasha/algorithms-data-structures/algorithms/merge-sort/merge-sort.md

 #### Description

 Recursively split array in half.
-Return the array when length is less than one.
+Return the array when length is less than or equal to one.

 #### Overview